Builder: Salvador Errázuriz

 Closets And Bathroom Furniture: Xilofor

-From the architect.
+Text description provided by the architects.
 The house for Marcelo Rios and his family comes from the order of this former tennis player, also former World No. 1.
 It’s located in Valle Escondido, a place enclosed on the foothills of Santiago de Chile within a stunning natural environment and a privileged view to the hills and the golf course.

 The house places at middle levels, adapting to the slope.
 Also, it’s half-buried in order to appreciate and see the magnificent natural scenery from the access road.
 The roofs, themes from the distance, were enabled as an expanding large terrace: a place to stay, to enjoy the views, the environment and sunshine.
 The continuous roofs to the terrace surface were designed with natural vegetation and grass, but Marcelo, like every time he visited Wimbledon says that “The grass is for cows" so we decided to implement a roof with synthetic grass.
 The artificial grass was installed on rafters, which allowed generating an air bed that protects the cover from direct sunlight, preventing from overheating and affecting the air conditioning inside the house.